If you don’t mind I’ll start this ‘about me’ by making some very bold assumptions about you! My best guess would be you’re either:

-- Wanting to travel but still doing your research on how to actually do that
+- Wanting to travel, but still doing your research on how to actually do that

-- My good friend, or boyfriend, or mom, whom I promised to cook dinner for in exchange to a daily visit to my site (The things you gotta do to keep your visitor numbers up ;))
+- My good friend, or husband, or mom, whom I promised to cook dinner for in exchange to a daily visit to my site (The things you gotta do to keep your visitor numbers up ;))

 First thing you should know about me is: I can be a tiny bit impulsive and naive.
 This time I ‘ll keep my feet on the ground of my favorite coffeeshop and just confess that the chances I’m right about you are probably not huge..
 So please let me know in a comment who you are.
 I’m curious, seriously 🙂

 Having that said: Welcome!
 Happy to have you.
 Whether you’re a potential traveler in spe, a newbie or a seasoned one (or maybe you’re really just curious about my travels), you’ve come to the right place my friend.

 As you might have guessed by now: It’s all about travel.
 I’ll write about my own experiences, give you tips and advice regarding traveling and hopefully, will also learn from you!
 Because even though I traveled regularly since I turned 18, there-is-always-more-to-learn!

 In 2016 I finished my Psychology education and realized it wasn’t quite ‘it’ for me.
 So I quit my job and gave up my apartment.
 In 2017, I lived the English teaching expat-life in Shanghai for a year.
 I spent my days dreaming about far-away places, sunny beaches and palmtrees, and figured it was about time to make a real move and make these dreams reality!
 I met my current husband there and ever since 2018 started we’ve been all over the place.